|PDH Online Course Description||PDH Units/

 John C. Huang, Ph.D, PE

 The International Building Code (IBC) has been adopted by all 50 states and the District of Columbia.
-Although ten state building codes are still based on the IBC 2006 or IBC 2009, most states have already adopted the IBC 2012 (e.g. AK, AR, CT, FL, GA, IN, KY, LA, MN, MS, MO, MT, TN and VA) or IBC 2015 (e.g. AL, CA, IA, MI, NJ, NM, NY, MD, SC and OK).
-This course highlights the structural provisions contained in the 2012 and 2015 International Building Codes (Chapter 16 - Structural Design) and the ASCE 7-10 (Minimum Design Loads for Buildings and Other Structures), and is designed to help engineers, architects and construction professionals get familiar with the latest building code requirements.
+Although ten state building codes are still based on the IBC 2006 or IBC 2009, most states have already adopted the IBC 2012 (e.g. AK, AR, CT, FL, GA, IN, KY, LA, MN, MS, MO, MT, TN, and VA) or IBC 2015 (e.g. AL, CA, IA, MI, NJ, NM, NY, MD, SC and OK).
+Designed to help engineers, architects, and construction professionals get familiar with the latest building code requirements, this course provides a sense for the structure of the codes and the way that they are enforced.
+It highlights the structural provisions contained in the 2012 and 2015 International Building Codes (Chapter 16 - Structural Design) and the ASCE 7-10 (Minimum Design Loads for Buildings and Other Structures).
 In addition, detailed answers are provided to some of the frequently asked questions, including the major changes from the IBC 2000 to the IBC 2015.
 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of course materials.

 Note to Webinar Attendees: